-Welcome to VETSports.org, a nationwide non-profit helping veterans overcome injuries through adaptive sports, physical activity and teamwork.
+Welcome to VETSports.org, a nationwide non-profit helping veterans achieve better physical, mental, and emotional health through sports, physical activity, and community involvement.

 The 5 Key Tenets of the VETSports Network:

 Teamwork – No single individual, nation, army, team, or organization can succeed alone.
 Everyone on the team is important.
 There are no qualifying heats, bench warmers, or second string players.
 While we strive for excellence in our chosen sport, we can only achieve that excellence through teamwork.

 Loyalty – The key to winning a battle isn’t the size of your offensive team; it is the size of the entire teams trust in each other that leads them to victory.
 VETSports is committed to creating an unbeatable organization built upon a foundation of loyalty and trust.